-Could the slow burn of languishing be the next big threat to employee engagement and wellbeing?
+Could the slow burn of languishing be the next big threat to employee engagement and wellness?

 1. Calling it out

 The word you’re looking for is languishing.
-Much like furlough and lockdown, it’s not a word that would have featured much in our vocabularies 18 months ago.
+It’s not a word that would have featured much in our vocabularies 18 months ago.
 Languishing was recently described by the New York Times as “a sense of stagnation and emptiness.”

 Whilst we’ve had to get used to changes, it doesn’t mean that we’ve mastered them.
 There’s so much talk about the hit our mental and physical health has taken.
 Wider society, the healthcare sector and indeed employers are bracing themselves for what might come next.